MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-tutorial-importing-and-analyzing-data-from-a-web-page.md

    ![Filter data](media/desktop-tutorial-importing-and-analyzing-data-from-a-web-page/webpage7.png)

-Since you're only looking at the final winners data now, you can rename the second column to **Country**.
+Since you're only looking at the final winners data now, you can rename the second column to **CountryRegion**.
 To rename the column:

 1. Double-click or tap and hold in the second column header, or
    - Right-click the column header, and select **Rename**, or